zigster64/datastor.zig/README.md

 - Ability to shard datastors that may get very large
 - Import / Export to and from Excel / CSV / JSON formats
 - Add multiple nodes, with replication and failover
+- Add option to use protobuf format as the serialization format

 ## Future Goals - UI support